divonlan/genozip-docs/docs/genozip.rst

                      |

-.. option:: --multiseq  Sequences are somewhat similar to each other (e.g. multiple sequences of the same virus). genozip uses this information to improve the compression.
+.. option:: --multiseq  Inform genozip that the sequences are somewhat similar to each other (e.g. multiple sequences of the same virus). genozip uses this information to improve the compression.

                      |